 1. What is the difference between speed and velocity?

-Speed is how fast something moves, while velocity includes both speed and direction.
-Velocity is a vector quantity, meaning it has magnitude and direction.
+Speed tells you how fast something moves, while velocity includes both speed and direction.
+Because of the direction component, velocity is a vector quantity.

 2. Is velocity only used in physics?

-No, “velocity” can also be used in everyday language to describe the rapidity of change, movement, or progress in general contexts.
+No. While “velocity” is standard in physics and engineering, it can also appear in everyday language to describe the rapidity of change, movement, or progress.

 3. Can velocity be negative?

-Yes, in physics, a negative velocity indicates movement in the opposite direction of the defined positive direction.
+Yes, in physics a negative velocity usually means the object is moving in the opposite direction of the direction you defined as positive.

 4. How do you calculate velocity?